 A class action suit is pending against Johnson & Johnson, but many women are filing separate lawsuits to cover damages not provided under the class action suit.
 If you have been diagnosed with ovarian cancer and have a history of using talc powder, you may be eligible for damages.

 Why File a Product Liability Lawsuit?

-Our Michigan product liability attorneys from Fieger Law are always ready for litigation in front of a judge and jury.
-However, product manufacturers commonly try to settle injury claims filed against them out of court because that allows them to keep all the case details out of public records, effectively shielding their brand from bad press.
+At Fieger Law, our Michigan product liability lawyers are always ready for litigation in front of a judge and jury.
+However, product manufacturers commonly try to settle injury claims out of court because that allows them to keep all the case details out of public records, effectively shielding their brand from bad press.

 We know how to use their nervousness to your advantage by pressing them for a maximized settlement amount during negotiations or mediation.
 If the amount they offer is not enough based on how much you have suffered and the total amount of your medical bills and lost wages, then we will let you know and advise we move to litigation.